 By October of that same year, at age 13, he established the UTMB Epilepsy Fund at the University of Texas Medical Branch in Galveston, Texas.
 This fund supports Dr. Todd Masel’s Epilepsy Program in the Department of Neurology.
 Trysten hopes to someday see Galveston County build a Pediatric Epilepsy Monitoring Unit so that children like him do not have to travel outside the county for this service.

-With November being “National Epilepsy Awareness Month”, he worked with the city of Galveston on a 2014 proclamation from the mayor to recognize this special month of awareness each year.
+With November being “National Epilepsy Awareness Month”, he worked with the city of Galveston on a 2014 proclamation from the mayor to recognize this special month of awareness.

 Trysten has a heart as big as Texas with a great passion to help others and wants you to know that, regardless of epilepsy, he still enjoys his love of swimming, fishing, camping, and sailing.
 This condition will never slow him down as he travels and sails through life!